-Shopping: Purchasing souvenirs is a good way of making your trip memorable for a long time, after you've returned home.
-Buy as many items of art and craft as you may like, but never think of buying wildlife products, made from the plants or parts of endangered species.
+Shopping: Purchasing souvenirs is the best way to make your trip memorable.
+You can purchase as many items of art and craft as you may like, but never think of buying wildlife products, made from the plants or parts of endangered species.
 Don't underpay for a product either.
 Instead, pay a fair price so that both the parties (you and the seller) are happy.
 Most importantly, buy items hand-crafted by the local communities.
 Countries like India, Nepal, Bhutan, Sri Lanka and Bangladesh offer numerous local markets.
 Road-side vendors also sell a wide range of beautiful gift items or souvenirs.

 Giving Back: Avoid giving money or gifts to begging children, as it encourages begging.
 Instead look for a social welfare project that you can support.
 For example, you can contribute to a medical project, an educational institution or a charitable cause.
-However, do some background check to ensure the organization you're supporting is a legitimate one.
+However, checking of their backgrounds is important to ensure the organization you're supporting is a legitimate one.
 By giving back to the community, you really can make a big difference and help create a better future.

-By being a responsible traveller, you'll help Max Holidays in its mission of minimizing negative economic, environmental and social impacts.
-The simple responsible tourism guidelines mentioned above won't cost you an arm and a leg.
+Being a responsible traveller, you'll help Max Holidays in its mission of minimizing negative economic, environmental and social impacts.
+The simple responsible tourism guidelines mentioned above won't cost you an arm or a leg.
 But following them will surely make a big difference and create 'better places to live in and to visit' - not just for this generation but for many more generations to come.